Lars Hanson: Biography

 Upon arriving back in Europe in 1928, Hanson starred in the aptly titled German film Heimkehr (English: Homecoming) opposite Gustav Fröhlich and Dita Parlo.
 The following year, he starred in a British version of The Informer filmed at Elstree Studios, playing the same role for which Victor McLaglen won an Academy Award for Best Actor in the John Ford-directed version six years later.

-Lars Hanson continued to appear in Swedish films until the early 1950s before retiring.
+Hanson continued to appear in Swedish films until the early 1950s before retiring.
 Hanson's last performance was in the 1951 film Dårskapens hus (The Nuthouse).

 In Sweden, Hanson balanced his film work with an outstanding stage career, making memorable appearances in A Dream Play (1935), The Ghost Sonata (1942), and as James Tyrone in the world premiere of Eugene O'Neill's Long Day's Journey into Night (1956).
-In 1956, Hanson, along with actress Inga Tidblad (who played Mary Tyrone) also became the first two actors to receive The Eugene O'Neill Award; today known as Sweden's most prestigious theatre award and presented annually to the country's most outstanding stage actors.
+In 1956, Hanson and actress Inga Tidblad (who played Mary Tyrone) also became the first two actors to receive The Eugene O'Neill Award, today known as Sweden's most prestigious theatre award and presented annually to the country's most outstanding stage actors.
 Hanson was also a successful Shakespearean actor, especially for his performances as Richard III and Hamlet.

-Lars Hanson died in Stockholm, Sweden in 1965 after a short illness at the age of 78.
+Hanson died in Stockholm, Sweden in 1965 after a short illness at age 78.